-Insomnia is a sleep disorder that millions of people worldwide have to live with.
-Individuals with insomnia find it difficult to either fall asleep and/or stay asleep.
+Insomnia is a highly prevalent sleep disorder that regularly affects millions of people worldwide.
+In short, individuals with insomnia find it difficult to fall asleep and/or stay asleep.

 Contents of this article: